top of page

 Menopause has always been hidden and taboo.

-I believe most of us welcome the new willingness to chat all things menopause.
-Yet, I still encounter people shying away from the topic, and, actively telling me or their employer menopause should not be discussed at work.
+I believe most of us welcome the new willingness to chat about all things menopause.
+Yet, I still encounter people shying away from the topic and actively telling me or their employer menopause should not be discussed at work.

-Removing the stigma around menopause for a whole generation is hard: over 86%, don’t know what menopause truly is, nor how it may impact them.
+Removing the stigma around menopause for a whole generation is hard: over 86% don’t know what menopause truly is or how it may impact them.

-Often, it is only when symptoms such as brain fog, hot flushes and anxiety become overwhelming and begin infiltrating daily life that the pieces fall into place.
+Often, it's only when symptoms like brain fog, hot flushes, and anxiety become overwhelming and start to interfere with daily life that things start to make sense.

 We know that getting a doctor to confirm we are perimenopausal or menopausal can take four years or more.
 Consequently, employers have an increase in long-term sick leave, and around 14% of people simply quitting their jobs.